 The University is required to report changes to enrolment status to the Department of Home Affairs (DHA), including the suspension or termination of your candidature.
-This will result in the cancellation of your Confirmation of Enrolment (CoE).
-You will not be able to remain in or return to Australia on a student visa without a valid CoE.
+This will result in the cancellation of your Confirmation of Enrolment (CoE). and your student visa may be also cancelled by the Department of Home Affairs.
+Please refer to the Department of Home Affairs immi.homeaffairs.gov.au/change-in-situation/study-situation for information about the potential student visa impact of changing your study arrangements